ashokreddy1613/Interview/Interview-Questions.md

-How will you store all the configurations related to your monolithic app in Cloud, What are the observibility needed for app —> Monitoring, Alerting, Logging, Remediation, PD, If you’re not allowed to install Filebeat in your worker nodes for logging, then what will be possible option, What are the security protocols will be taken into consideration while designing three tier architecture., DB migration, how will you sync the data,
+How will you store all the configurations related to your monolithic app in Cloud, What are the observibility needed for app —> Monitoring, Alerting, Logging, Remediation, PD, If you’re not allowed to install Filebeat in your worker nodes for logging, then what will be possible option, What are the security protocols will be taken into consideration while designing three tier architecture.
+DB migration, how will you sync the data,
 If DB POD is down, will it affect the data it gets stored, How about the sticky session data if POD gets down → Yes the session data will be lost,